Image

 The Michael Palin Centre for Stammering has some great resources for teachers, including a short video and suggestion sheets.

 'Let's talk about stammering'.
 An interactive resource from Bradford District Care NHS Foundation Trust, which sets out to 'bust myths and highlight evidence-based facts about stammering'.
+You need to set up an account to access it.

 What next?